-The April 1963 edition of Good Housekeeping magazine published a 6 page article about film star Rock Hudson titled, “Is he the Next Cary Grant?”.
-Rock Hudson had been a movie star for more than a decade in 1963 and had excelled at both comedy and drama.
+The April 1963 edition of Good Housekeeping magazine published a 6 page article.
+It was about film star Rock Hudson titled, “Is he the Next Cary Grant?”.
+Rock Hudson had been a movie star for more than a decade by 1963.
+He had excelled at both comedy and drama.
 The same was true for Cary Grant, who was 20 years older.
 Both Hudson and Grant were known for their charisma, good looks, and style.

 The article described his early life and pursuit of stardom.
-The actor was originally named Roy Scherer and changed to Rock Hudson by his agent after being finally labeled as a future star.
-The actor had left Illinois for Hollywood in hopes of being “discovered”, and was working as a truck driver delivering produce in the LA area.
-He had zero experience acting, but his charm and determination worked in his favor, and it didn’t take long before he was starring in movies.
+The actor was originally named Roy Scherer.
+His agent changed it to Rock Hudson after he was finally labeled as a future star.
+The actor had left Illinois for Hollywood.
+He hoped to be “discovered” and was working as a truck driver delivering produce in the LA area.
+He had zero experience acting.
+However, his charm and determination worked in his favor.
+It didn’t take long before he was starring in movies.

 He’s the man next door, also the knight in shining armor.
 And whatever they idealize in him they also feel they can rely on.
 He’s always a friend, too.